Coalition Avenir Québec: Economy, healthcare and education

-Immigration policy
+Immigration

 The Coalition Avenir Québec (CAQ) has adopted a notably restrictive stance on immigration, marking a significant shift in Quebec's traditionally welcoming approach to newcomers.
 The party's immigration policy emphasizes the reduction of immigration levels and the implementation of stricter controls across various migration categories.
 This policy shift was a central component of the CAQ's successful 2018 electoral campaign, which saw the party increase its parliamentary representation from 21 to 74 seats, securing an absolute majority in the National Assembly of Quebec.
 This victory was unprecedented since 1970, as it was the first time neither the Quebec Liberal Party nor the Parti Québécois had governed the province.

 Under the leadership of François Legault, the CAQ has argued that "Quebec has exceeded its integration capacity," advocating for a decrease in the number of admitted immigrants.
 One of the most controversial proposals introduced by the CAQ is the requirement for immigrants to pass a French and culture examination after three years of residence in Quebec, with the potential consequence of expulsion for those who fail to meet the standards.
 This measure aims to reinforce the province's commitment to preserving its French language and cultural identity, aligning with a common misinterpretation of the meaning of the provincial motto, "Je me souviens," which underscores the importance of collective memory, history, and traditions in Quebec society.

 The CAQ's immigration policies have sparked significant debate within Quebec, particularly among the business community in Montreal.
 Critics argue that the reduction in immigration could adversely affect the province's economy, which relies heavily on foreign workers to fill approximately 100,000 vacant job positions.
 With an unemployment rate of 5.3% and an economic growth rate of 3%, the Montreal Chamber of Commerce has highlighted the potential negative impact of the CAQ's proposals on economic stability.

 The CAQ's stance on immigration is part of a broader global trend where political leaders, such as Matteo Salvini of Italy, Viktor Orbán of Hungary, and Donald Trump of the United States, have promoted anti-immigration rhetoric in regions previously less influenced by such discourse.
 This trend reflects emerging challenges in regions like Quebec, which have historically been open to immigration but are now grappling with concerns over cultural integration and economic demands.

 In contrast to Quebec's restrictive policies, the federal Canadian government has committed to a more expansive immigration strategy, aiming to welcome a record number of new immigrants—1.45 million by 2023—bringing the national population to approximately 39 million.
 While immigration has been a source of political division and the rise of extremism in various Western countries, Canada maintains a generally positive consensus on its value.
 Quebec stands out as an exception, where political discourse has increasingly capitalized on fears among Franco-Quebecer voters regarding the preservation of cultural identity.